chosenvictim/react-webpack-setup/README.md

 **Contributions**

-Contributions are welcome and if someone want to add something to repo and improve it, please go ahead and raise PR or write to me ```shekhar.mnnit10@gmail.com```
+Contributions are welcome and if someone wants to add something to the repo and improve it, please go ahead and raise PR or write to me ```shekhar.mnnit10@gmail.com```

 **LICENSE**